What is a Public Authority?

 Unlike traditional State agencies, many authorities conduct business outside of the typical oversight and accountability requirements for operations including, but not limited to, employment practices, contracts and procurement procedures, and financial reporting.
 Each public authority is governed by a separate board of directors appointed by elected officials for varying terms of office.

-The Public Authorities Accountability Act of 2009 (Chapter 506 of the Laws of 2009) will require many new measures designed to improve the oversight and accountability of New York’s public authorities.
+The Public Authorities Reform Act of 2009 (Chapter 506 of the Laws of 2009) will require many new measures designed to improve the oversight and accountability of New York’s public authorities.
 New reporting requirements including mission statements, measurement reports and capital projects reporting will provide more information on authority operations.
 In addition, the State Comptroller is granted discretion to review certain public authority contracts ensuring a higher level of oversight of public authority contracts.